rundeck/docs/docs/manual/job-workflows.md

 ![Add a step](~@assets/img/fig0402.png)

 To add new steps simply press the "Add a step" link inside the workflow editor form.
-This will prompt you with a dialog asking which kind of step you would like to add.
+This will prompt with a dialog asking which kind of step to add.
 Each kind of step has its own form.
-When you are done filling out the form, press "Save" to add it to the sequence.
+When the form is completed, press "Save" to add it to the sequence.
 Pressing "Cancel" will close the form and leave the sequence unchanged.